abdullah-25/pair-programming/README.md

 ## Features

-- **Seacrh bar:** [allows user to search a meal by typig up an ingredient name].
+- **Seacrh bar:** allows user to search a meal by typig up an ingredient name.
-- **Navigation and Routing:** [clicking on meal card directs a user to a different route and update the UI].
+- **Navigation and Routing:** clicking on meal card directs a user to a different route and update the UI.
-- **Update of UI using React Props:** [Multiple props acts together to give user seamless experience.
+- **Update of UI using React Props:** Multiple props acts together to give user seamless experience.

 ## Demo